 - For a cheaper, and better, alternative give the Garnier moisture bomb tissue mask a try.

-This copper peel is an award-winning product which their YouTube channel claims is the first foaming peel on the market.
+This peel is an award-winning product which the company claims is the first foaming peel on the market.

 - polishes and smooths complexion